 \section{Reconstruction of the actual dynamical process}

-We are in a position to specify the reconstruction of the dissipated density matrix from the simulated adjoint channel, including the time-evolved density matrix and its corresponding expectation values for the observable $O$.
+This section specifies the reconstruction of the dissipated density matrix from the simulated adjoint channel, including the time-evolved density matrix and its corresponding expectation values for the observable $O$.
 The workflow of the reconstruction process is shown in Fig. \ref{fig-workflowe}(b).
-In the following, we provide a brief explication of the results and more details can be found in supplementary information \ref{supp-functionr}.
+In the following, we provide a brief explication of the results, and more details can be found in Appendix \ref{supp-functionr}.

 Compare the difference between $\rho_1$ and $\mathcal{F}(\rho_0)$, while neglect terms of order $\mathcal{O}(\delta t^2)$, we have

 Then $\rho_1$ can be reconstructed via $\rho_1 = (1 + \Gamma \delta t) \mathcal{F}(\rho_0) - \Gamma \delta t \rho_0$.
 The above result is correct for any $\rho_x$ as